Protecting Your Rights

 At Nichols & Green PLLC, our lawyers defend hundreds of drivers each year.
 Whenever possible, we help our clients avoid conviction, or minimize their penalties so they can get back to their lives and move forward.

-If you have been arrested for DUI in Virginia, you face serious penalties.
-Even a first DUI can mean up to 12 months in jail and a 12-month mandatory driver’s license suspension.
-A conviction can also cost you up to $2,500 in fines, plus fees, court costs and increased insurance premiums.
-Second and third DUIs come with considerably more severe penalties and consequences.
+If you have been arrested for DUI or DWI in Virginia, you could face serious penalties.
+Even a first DUI conviction can result in up to 12 months in jail and a 12-month mandatory driver’s license suspension.
+A conviction can also cost you up to $2,500 in fines, plus other fees, court costs, and increased insurance premiums.
+Second and third DUI convictions come with considerably more severe penalties, which is why aggressive legal representation is absolutely necessary if you wish to avoid life-changing consequences.

 Complex Laws Require Vigorous Defense

-In addition to having extensive technical training, attorney Luke Nichols is the author of “The Virginia DUI Handbook” (2010).
+In addition to his extensive technical training, Attorney Luke Nichols is also the author of “The Virginia DUI Handbook” (2010).
+In other words, he literally wrote the book on Virginia DUI.
+He has since retired from the firm.
 Contact Nichols & Green PLLC today for a free copy.

 What’s the Difference Between DUI and DWI?

 In Virginia, the judicial process uses the acronyms “DUI” and “DWI” interchangeably.
 Technically, driving under the influence (DUI) applies to intoxication via any form of drug or alcohol, while driving while intoxicated (DWI) generally refers to only alcohol.

 Whether your warrant says DWI or DUI, it really does not matter.
 The statute is the same, and the consequences are the same, so most people in Virginia use the terms interchangeably.